network-flows/Lonestar-Mod-Guide/docs/Patch_EN.md

 - UnityEngine.dll
 - UnityEngine.UIModule.dll

 Build the project and it should proceed successfully now.
-Target dll can be found at `bin/Release/TutorialMod.dll`.
+Build (Ctrl+B) the project and target dll can be found at `bin/Release/TutorialMod.dll`.

 ### Other dependencies